saebekassebil/teoria/README.md

 ### teoria.note.fromKey(key)
-A static method that returns an instance of TeoriaNote set to the note at the given 88 key piano position, where A0 is key number 1.
+A static method that returns an instance of TeoriaNote set to the note at the given piano key, where A0 is key number 1.
 See [Wikipedia's piano key article](http://en.wikipedia.org/wiki/Piano_key_frequencies) for more information.